emanmz/Modern_Control_SMC/README.md

 - Slotine & Li — Applied Nonlinear Control (SMC theory)
 - Ijspeert (2008) — Central Pattern Generators for locomotion control

 The CPG-SMC hybrid is motivated by biological motor control: spinal cord CPGs generate rhythmic locomotion patterns while descending cortical signals modulate amplitude and phase.
-Here, the CPG output modulates both the reference trajectory and the SMC switching gain, resulting in smoother, more adaptive gait.
+Here, the CPG output modulates both the reference trajectory and the SMC switching gain, resulting in a smoother, more adaptive gait.

 ---

-## 📝 License

-MIT License — free to use, modify, and distribute with attribution.